1979 Warsaw gas explosion: Victims and aftermath

-A list of victims was published in all the Warsaw newspapers, and condolences were sent by Edward Gierek and Leonid Brezhnev.
+A list of victims was published in all the Warsaw newspapers, and condolences were sent by Edward Gierek and Soviet leader Leonid Brezhnev.
 Every year on the anniversary of the explosion, the management of PKO Bank Polski organizes a special celebration, which is attended by families of the victims, Warsaw authorities and the bank's managers.
 Furthermore, there is a commemorative plaque, placed in the northern wall of the complex.

-The Rotunda was 70% destroyed, and the decision to rebuild it was announced by newspapers as early as February 17.
-The government of Poland regarded it as a priority, so every day, hundreds of workers cleaned the site and then started construction.
-Originally, re-opening was scheduled for July 22, 1979, which in Communist times was a national holiday.
-The project was overseen by a co-designer of the original Rotunda, architect Piotr Zajlich, who introduced several changes in construction, including with the wiring and the usage of offices.
+The decision to rebuild the Rotunda was announced by newspapers as early as 17 February.
+The government of Poland regarded it as a priority, so hundreds of workers cleaned the site and then started construction.
+Originally, re-opening was scheduled for 22 July 1979, which in Communist times was a national holiday.
+The project was overseen by a co-designer of the original Rotunda, Piotr Zajlich, who introduced several changes in construction, including with the wiring and the usage of offices.
 The Rotunda was officially reopened in late October 1979, but most of the survivors of the explosion chose not to return to work in that location.
 Families of the victims received financial compensation in the amount equal to the then-price of a Fiat 126.